OmniBrowser GuideBook

 # 5.1.2 Category

-All group labels in the applied datasets are in the drop-down list here.
+All cell clusters in the datasets are showed here.
 For different datasets, if the cell cluster names are identical, the cell group will added together.
 If there is unique cell group in one dataset, the other datasets don’t show the dimensional reduction plot.
-And all the cell clusters can be sorted by the cell count or the group name.
+And all the cell group can be sorted by the cell count or the group name.

 Above the cell cluster name, there are 4 buttons from left to right:

-Notification: when the mouse hovers over the button, it will show a notification.
+(1) Notification: when the mouse pointer on it, it’s will showed a notification.

-Save as image: save the category part as png-formatted image;
+(3) Save as image: save the category part as “png” format image;

 # 5.1.3 Top-right Tool Bar